lantunes/netomaton/demos/flocking/README.md

 To construct the network automaton, we define both an `activity_rule` and a `topology_rule`.
 The `topology_rule` simply determines the distance between each individual, and connects them if they are within visual range.
-The `activity_rule` is applied to each individual during a timestep, and obtains the state of each individual (i.e. their position and velocity) in the visual range, and updates the position and velocity accordingly.
+The `activity_rule` is applied to each individual during a timestep: it obtains the state of each neighbour (i.e. their position and velocity) in the visual range, and updates the individual's position and velocity accordingly.

 Below are plots resulting from a simulation with 10 Boids: